-Attend an online information session to have your application fee waived.
+Attend an online information session and get your questions answered.

 We look forward to seeing you at our next Open House in January 2019.